23 Male Model Poses & Prompts + Tips for Great Male Poses

 Credit: Tyler Nix (left)/ Christian Buehner (right)

-4. Hand In Pockets
+4. Hands in Pockets

 Credit: Allef Vinicius (left)/ Dana Jm (right)

 Hands in Pockets goes well with The Lean and many other standing poses.
-It gives the model a place to put their hands while offering a number of different expressions and moods.
+It also gives the model a place to put their hands when they don’t know what to do with them – check out more hand poses here.

 5. Arms Crossed